Ranork/Auto-Linkedin/README.md

 //   New Browser created.
 //   Login completed.
 ```
+Follow the console even though there is an extra instruction.

 2. Search for users with keyword and 2. network distance (200 limit):
 ```js